 I’m Khushboo (b.
 1994, Karachi, Pakistan), an artist, educator, and researcher working across painting, sculpture, and installation.
-Currently based between India and London, I hold an MFA in Fine Art from Goldsmiths, University of London (2022–2024), supported by the Inlaks Scholarship, and a BVA in Painting from MSU Baroda.
+Currently based between the UK and India, I hold an MFA in Fine Art from Goldsmiths, University of London (2022–2024), supported by the Inlaks Scholarship, a BVA in Painting from MSU Baroda, and a BSc Zoology from St. Xavier’s College, Ahmedabad.

 Concept Note/ Artist Statement:

 My practice draws from the universal experience of shifting places, finding new homes, and adjusting and absorbing into new spaces.
-More significant issues of migration, nationalism, citizenship, land ownership, climate change, and non-script language narratives intertwine to address my artistic research.
+Concerns of movement- human and non-human, along with their association to land ownership, nationalism, citizenship, and climate change intertwine to address my artistic research and practice.